-The distance between Bangalore and Munnar is 475 kilometers, which takes about 9 to 10 hours, depending on the traffic.
-Book one-way or round trip cabs at affordable rates online, or hire a self-driving car.
+The distance between Bangalore and Munnar is 475 kilometres, which takes about 9 to 10 hours, depending on the traffic.
+Book one-way or round-trip cabs at affordable rates online, or hire a self-driving car.
 AC bus tickets start from Rs.
 900 and non AC bus ticket price starts from Rs.
 800. Bike trips are also worth a shot for biking enthusiasts.

 Try any one of these awesome routes to reach Munnar from Bangalore.